home-assistant/home-assistant.io/source/_integrations/intellifire.markdown

 ### Fan

-- **Fan** - If your unit is equipped with a fan - this entry will be present.
+If your unit is equipped with a fan - this entry will be present.
 There are 5 possible fan control values:

 - `0%` - Off,
 - `25%` - Quiet
 - `50%` - Low